w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 ## Creating a USDT Treasury Proposal - Spend (with AssetHub)

-The following mostly goes over how to utilize the `spend` extrinsic, which, unlike `spend_local`, is able to specify assets besides the native asset in other locations, such as [Asset Hub](../general/glossary.md#asset-hub).
+The following mostly goes over how to utilize the `spend` extrinsic, which, unlike `spendLocal`, is able to specify assets besides the native asset in other locations, such as [Asset Hub](../general/glossary.md#asset-hub).